vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 6. cert-manager, which is watching `istio-system` namespace for any new Certificate created, picks up the Certificate and creates corresponding CertificateRequests in `istio-system` namespace.
-7. cert-manager sends Certificate Sign Request (CSR) to Centralized vault pki engine to sign certificate.
+7. cert-manager sends Certificate Sign Request (CSR) to Centralized Vault PKI engine to sign certificate.
 Vault signs the certificate.
 CertificateRequests and Certificate turns into Ready state.
 8. cert-manager generates Kubernetes secret in `istio-system` namespace.